 Michael joined as Chief Executive of SHiFT in August 2020.
 Prior to joining SHiFT, Michael founded and was Chief Exec of a healthcare business that provides urgent treatment centres to support busy NHS A&E departments across London.
 With a reputation for high quality services, the organisation grew rapidly to 11 centres treating more than 750,000 patients per year.
 Before that, Michael worked in strategy consulting with Booz Allen & Hamilton and founded and grew a spin off consulting firm with 3 colleagues.
 Michael has an MBA from INSEAD and a master’s degree in Economics from Oxford University.

-Colin Cliff - Director of Practice
+Michael O'Connor - Director of Practice

 Antonia Ogundayisi - Practice Development Lead